harshal6805/check-marks/README.md

 ## 1. Identify Semester IDs
 **Run on Results Page:** `https://erp.dypakurdipune.edu.in/stu_downloadStudentExamResult.htm`
 <br><br>
-> [!WARNING]
+> [!]
-> If you encounter an error while pasting the code, type "allow pasting", press Enter, and try pasting the code again.
+> If you get an error while pasting the code, type "allow pasting", press Enter, and try pasting the code again.

 <br><br>